EvictionLab/eviction-lab-website/content/eviction-tracking/minnesota.md

 # Trends in eviction filings

-This plot shows monthly eviction filings in Minnesota over the last year.
-Filings are displayed relative to the pre-pandemic average for the same set of months.
-You can toggle the plot to display filing counts and to extend the time frame back to January 2020.<sup>1</sup>
+This plot shows monthly eviction filings in Minnesota over the past 12 months.
+Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
+You can toggle the plot to display filing counts.<sup>1</sup>

 1. Eviction filing data for Minnesota were provided by the [Court Services Division of the Minnesota Judicial Branch](<1. https://www.mncourts.gov/State-Court-Administrators-Office/Court-Services.aspx>).
 Historical averages cover the years 2012-2019.